This post tells you what is Documents and Data on iPhone Storage, and offers you two free ways to delete app documents and data on your iPhone.

-When you check storage on iPhone 6 or other iOS device by going to “Settings > General > Storage > Manage Storage”, you may find some large apps.
+When you check the storage on iPhone 8 or other iOS devices by going to “Settings > General > Storage > Manage Storage”, you may find some large apps.
 And if you continually tap into one of these apps, you may find the huge “Documents & Data” items are the culprits eating the limited room on your device.

 You May Like: 1-Click Remove iPhone Apps Caches Before iOS 8.3

-When you use 3rd party apps in iOS 8/9 or iOS 10, some extra data (such as logs info, cookies, caches or downloaded images and videos) will be created by the app and stored in its Documents and Data folder on your iPhone iPad.
+When you use 3rd party apps in iOS 8/9/10/11/12 or iOS 13, some extra data (such as logs info, cookies, caches, or downloaded images and videos) will be created by the app and stored in its Documents and Data folder on your iPhone iPad.

-For example, when you run Snapchat on iPhone 6s and type your username and password to login Snapchat, the Snapchat icon and the texts you typed will be stored in the “Documents and Data” in your Snapchat app folder, which will take up space on your iPhone 6s.
+For example, when you run Snapchat on iPhone 6s and type your username and password to log in to Snapchat, the Snapchat icon and the texts you typed will be stored in the “Documents and Data” in your Snapchat app folder, which will take up space on your iPhone 6s.

-Therefore, if one third party App created so many large files and cache data, its “documents and data” could be large, too, applies to any iOS device you are using, whether an iPhone 6/6s/7 or iPad Air/Mini.
+Therefore, if one third-party App created so many large files and cache data, its “documents and data” could be large, too, applies to any iOS device you are using, whether an iPhone 6/6s/7/8/X/XR/XS/11/12 or iPad Pro/Air/Mini.

-Whether you are using old iPhone 4s or brand-new iPhone 6s/7 in new iOS 10, removing iPhone “Document and Data” is quite easy.
+Whether you are using an old iPhone or brand-new iPhone 11/ iPhone 11 Pro (Max) in new iOS 14, removing iPhone “Document and Data” is quite easy.
 There are two free methods: manually clear caches and history by logging the app, or simply delete and reinstall the app.

 You might have found that you couldn’t clear the “Document & Data” item by tapping into Setting > General > Usage > Manage Storage (Storage) > App Name.

-However, you can try to log in related apps and clean your apps’ downloaded files, chatting history, media files, recording and so on to free up “Document & data".
-For example, you can go to Facebook to remove browsing data, or login YouTube to delete watch history and search history.
+However, you can try to log in to related apps and clean your apps’ downloaded files, chatting history, media files, recording, and so on to free up “Document & Data”.
+For example, you can go to Facebook to remove browsing data or log in to YouTube to delete watch history and search history.

 If the first solution doesn’t work, maybe you can try this method to get rid of all the junk and caches in your App “Documents and Data” folder.